IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The payload is one of: {{DNP3}}, {{Modbus}}, {{IEEE-C37.118.1}}, or Schweitzer Engineering Laboratories Fast Message (SELFM) protocol.
-The packet does not specify which it is; a program processing these packets must either have the payload type specified externally or must attempt to determine it heuristically.
+The packet does not specify which it is; a program processing these packets MUST either have the payload type specified externally or MUST attempt to determine it heuristically.

 ## LINKTYPE_SITA